ByteWelder/Tactility/README.md

 ### Devices

-In theory, all hardware from the [Board Support Packages](https://github.com/espressif/esp-bsp/) project is supported.

-In practice, there are pre-configured drivers available for these boards:
+See below for the supported hardware.
+Predefined configurations are available for:
 - Yellow Board / 2432S024
+- (more will follow)

 ### Drivers